iaine/unheardcity/docs/workshop/techniques.md

 You are free to use any technique that you are comfortable with, or to try new things.

+If you do not have data, then here is some [trial data](https://github.com/iaine/unheardcity/tree/dev/docs/workshop/workshop_data) to start.

 [<< Previous](design)  [Next >>](resources)